Learning An Active Inference Model of Driver Perception and Control: Application to Vehicle Car-Following: Application: Learning a Model of Perception and Control in Car Following Behavior

 \subsection{Dataset}

-We performed our analysis of the IDM, BC, and AIDA using the INTERACTION dataset \cite{zhan2019interaction}, a publicly available driving dataset recorded using drones on fixed road segments in the USA, Germany, and China.
+We trained and evaluated AIDA, BC, and IDM using the INTERACTION dataset \cite{zhan2019interaction}, a publicly available driving dataset recorded using drones on fixed road segments in the USA, Germany, and China.
 The dataset provides a lanelet2 format map \cite{poggenhans2018lanelet2} and a set of time-indexed trajectories of the positions, velocities, and headings of each vehicle in the scene in the map's coordinate system at a sampling frequency of 10 Hz, and the vehicle's length and width for each road segment.
 The dataset contains a variety of traffic behaviors, including car following, free-flow traffic, and merges.

-Due to our emphasis on car following behavior, we selected a subset of the data to include car following data from a two-way, seven-lane highway segment in China with a total distance of 175 m.
-We focused on vehicles in the middle two west-bound lanes shown in Figure \ref{fig:map}.
+Due to our emphasis on modeling longitudinal control behavior in car following, we selected a subset of the data to include car following data from a two-way, seven-lane highway segment in China with a total distance of 175 m.
+We focused on vehicles in the four middle lanes shown in Figure \ref{fig:map}, where the blue west-bound lanes have denser traffic and more stop-and-go behavior and the orange east-bound lanes have sparser traffic at higher speed.
 We further filtered the remaining vehicles according to two criteria: 1) there was a lead vehicle with a maximum distance headway of 60 m, and 2) the ego vehicle was not performing a merge or lane change.
+This focus facilitates algorithm comparisons by removing environmental artifacts.
 We identified merging and lane change behavior using an automated logistic regression-based approach and validated the classifications with a manual review of a subset of trajectories.
-We also removed all trajectories with length shorter than 5 seconds, leaving a total of 1,254 trajectories with an average length of 14 seconds.
+We also removed all trajectories with length shorter than 10 seconds for the dense lanes and 5 seconds for the sparse lanes, leaving a total of 1,254 trajectories in the dense lanes and 290 trajectories in the sparse lanes with an average length of 14 seconds.
+We only used the dense lane data for training models.